Kong/docs.konghq.com/app/contributing/markdown-rules.md

 For example:
 https://docs.konghq.com/gateway/2.7.x/get-started/comprehensive/protect-services/?tab=using-deck-yaml

-The value provided to `?tab` is the lowercase title of the navtab, with all non-alphanumeric characters removed and spaces replaced with `-`.
+The value provided to `?tab` is the lowercase title of the tab, with all non-alphanumeric characters removed and spaces replaced with `-`.

 Examples: